Installing the Flask Sampling Kit in a Multiplexed System

 Note: If multiple flux blocks for different gases are included under a Flask block, the sample volume and area/mass values for all flasks must be consistent or your configuration will not Verify.

-The drop-down menu allows you to select the type of gas and the source for flux calculations.
-Under Mass you will enter the sample mass in grams.
-Under Sample Volume you will enter the calculated volume of the sample in cm3.
+• Mass-based flux: Select the gas and the source for flux calculations.
+Under Mass, enter the sample mass in grams.
+Under Sample Volume, enter the calculated volume of the sample in cm3.
 This is used to correct the total volume for sample displacement.
-You can also adjust the Deadband and Stop Time as needed.
-The Deadband and Stop Time are parts of the total Observation Length.
+You can also adjust the Deadband and Stop Time as needed; both contribute to the total Observation Length.
 Stop Time can be any time desired so long as it is beyond the Deadband and does not exceed the Observation Length.
-A good Deadband to start with is 15 to 20 seconds, but this can be adjusted in post-processing using SoilFluxPro Software.
+A good Deadband to start with is 15 to 20 seconds, but this can be adjusted later in SoilFluxPro Software.

 Resources